 - One day reserved for research

-Each Urology fellow attends both Canadian Urological Association and American Urological Association.
+Each Urology fellow attends both Canadian Urological Association and American Urological Association annual meetings.
 He/she is expected to submit abstracts, make presentations and subsequently publish his/her research projects.
-There is an expectation to produce two clinical manuscripts during the fellowship year.
+There is an expectation to produce 2 clinical manuscripts during the fellowship year.